pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-blockchain2.md

 So delivery payment.
 Or, the **machine is producing something**, the machine is saying, well, **I produced that, then payment immediately**.
 All that can be done.

 And that's the very simple idea of smart contracts.
-There will be a colleague of mine who will tell you how to program smart contracts.
+There will be a colleague of mine who will tell you **how to program smart contracts**.
 So I will announce that.
 So then you could also bring your laptop and then you can do somehow in a sandbox, you can play around with some kind of smart contracts and there will also be an exercise then.

+### Oracles

 student: I was thinking about this, like, okay, delay of 60 minutes, but then DB (Deutsche Bahn) puts the delay, not you, yourself.
 But let's say there's something that depends on objectives, you know?
-You can, if you know the person who's putting in that the objectives were checked out, you can still receive the money even though you didn't do anything.
+You can, **if you know the person who's putting in that the objectives were checked out, you can still receive the money even though you didn't do anything**.

 prof: Right.
 Exactly.
 And this gives us brings us to the next term, which is the **oracle**.